marcusmello/marcusmello/README.md

 for 15 years, since 2002.
 Both during the college and master degree course, I had contact with programming (mostly Fortran).

-In 2013 I got to know the "philosophy" of digital nomadism, since then I've tried to study more programming in order to follow this path.
+In 2013 the digital nomadism "philosophy" came to me, since then I've tried to study more programming in order to achieve that such lifestyle.
 In 2016, I decided to dedicate myself fully to this.

 - 🎓 &nbsp; Graduated in **PHYSICS** by  <a href="https://www.ufba.br">UFBA</a>.